openmm/openmmforcefields/charmm/README.md

 * Thulium(III) ion from `toppar/stream/misc/toppar_ions_won.str` (TM3P) is
   excluded because it collides with the identically-named 4'-methyl,3'-phosphate tetrahydrofuran residue.
+* Hydronium ion (H3O) is excluded because it uses an atom type from the protein force field, which the current conversion infrastructure cannot handle for technical reasons.

 If you need parameters from these files that were excluded, you may download the CHARMM TOPPAR files, manually edit the offending entries, and regenerate the